Normando1945/Simple-Python-Matlab-JavaSript-Functions-Collection/funciones_SpecBNewmark/Readme.md

 #### Visualization:
 - **Figure 1 - Seismic Record**: Plots the seismic record over time with highlights on the peak ground acceleration (PGA).
 - **Figure 2 - Acceleration Response Spectra**: Displays the acceleration response spectra over a range of periods with interactive draggable line and marker.
+- **Figure 2 - Acceleration Response Spectra**: Displays the acceleration response spectra over a range of period, in SemilogX format.

 #### Usage:
 This function is useful for engineers, researchers, and students involved in the study of seismic effects on structures.
 It's particularly beneficial for spectral analysis and understanding the dynamic response over a range of structural periods.
 Recommended parameters for a typical use case might include: